MAP & EOC Testing FAQs

 What tests will be required of MOCAP students?

 All MOCAP students (public, private and home schooled) are required to participate in the Missouri Assessment Program (MAP) and End of Course (EOC) testing.
-MAP and EOC tests measure a students’ progress toward mastery of the Show-Me Standards, which are the educational standards in Missouri.
+MAP and EOC tests measure a students’ progress toward mastery of the Missouri Learning Standards, which are the educational standards in Missouri.

 - MAP: All students in grades three through eight in Missouri will take the MAP test in communication arts and math.
 Students in grades five and eight will also take the MAP test in science.